 Economic Impact of Wildlife Loss

-Exxon spent over $3.8 billion to clean up the site, compensate the 11,000 residents and pay fines.
+Exxon spent over $4.3 billion to clean up the site, compensate the 11,000 residents, and pay fines.
 But it could have been $4.5 billion more.
 The Alaskan court ordered Exxon to pay $5 billion in punitive damages in 1994.
 After 14 years of lawsuits and appeals, the U.S. Supreme Court ruled that Exxon only owed $507.5 million.
 That was only about 12 hours of revenue for the giant oil company.

-Caused by Captain
+Exxon Spill Was Caused by Its Captain

 The Exxon Valdez disaster was caused by the negligence of its captain, Joseph Hazelwood.
 He was cleared of felony charges.
 He was convicted of a misdemeanor of negligent discharge of oil, for which he performed community service.